SmogDr/edar_coursebook/docs/08-functional_p.md

 For example, what happens if we pass a character vector to `my_mean` or a numeric vector that contains `NA` values?
-In the former case, we will get an error because our function uses the base R function `sum()`, which requires numeric, logical, or complex vectors as inpout (so our function inherits the properties of that function).
+In the former case, we will get an error because our function uses the base R function `sum()`, which requires numeric, logical, or complex vectors as input (so our function inherits the properties of that function).

 If any `NA` values are present, however, we are less fortunate: only NA is returned.
-This many not seem like a big deal but if your analyss depends on calling `my_mean` in several locations (over and over), you might have a hard time debugging it...
+This many not seem like a big deal but if your analysis depends on calling `my_mean` in several locations (over and over), you might have a hard time debugging it...